Balisage 2025 Program

 Hans-Jürgen Rennau & Hauke Brandes

 Foxpath, short for folder XPath, is an expression language that enables XPath-like addressing of the files and folders in a file system.
-Both file systems and resources addressable through URIs can be thought of as a tree of folders, and thus addressed as node trees in Foxpath.
-Foxpath is a superset of XPath 3.0 with node navigation retained but file system navigation added and a free combination of both functionalities allowed within a single path expression.
-Foxpath is a language with a strong focus on interactive use and the power of single expressions, an extended version of XPath.
-Invisible XML allows us to extend Foxpath navigation to more resources A new configuration mechanism associates grammars with sets of resources and maps names to resources.
+Both file systems and REST resources addressable through URIs can be thought of as a tree of folders, and thus navigated by path expressions in Foxpath.
+Foxpath is a superset of XPath 3.0 with node tree navigation retained but file system navigation added and a free combination of both functionalities allowed within a single path expression.
+Foxpath is a language with a strong focus on interactive use and the power of succinct expressions.
+Invisible XML allows us to extend Foxpath navigation to more resources.
+A new configuration mechanism associates grammars with file name patterns, enhancing the experience of a pervasive tree structure which we call an infospace.

 Wednesday 12:00 12:30 EDT (+ Q&A 12:30 - 12:45)